 Successful candidates for support roles should normally be appointed on the first point of the salary band stated within the job advert and this should be clarified when making a verbal offer.
 Appointment above the first point of the salary band, can only be agreed when there is an objective rationale, e.g. the only successful candidate is currently earning more.
-Any appointment above the first point of the grade is required to be approved by the Head of Department and the Head of HR & OD.
+Any appointment above the first point of the grade is required to be approved by the Assistant Principal/Director and the Director of HR & OD.